1. Strip mine near Colstrip

 #81 - Fata Morgana from the CDT

 Several years ago a friend and I did a snowshoe hike from Stemple Pass to Flesher Pass (near Helena) on the Continental Divide Trail (CDT).
-The temperature was pleasant, the snow was perfect, and it was sunny with no wind - but the best part of the hike is that we were able to witness an unusual atmospheric phenomena known as Fata Morgana.
+The temperature was pleasant, the snow was perfect, and it was sunny with no wind - but the best part of the hike was witnessing an unusual atmospheric phenomena known as Fata Morgana.

 It's a trap! . . .